-Note: Node Manager is not supported on OpenVMS, OS/390, AS400, UnixWare, or Tru64 UNIX.
+Node Manager is not supported on OpenVMS, OS/390, AS400, UnixWare, and Tru64 UNIX.

 This implementation of Node Manager determines its configuration from the nodemanager.properties file.
-See Section 4.8.4, "Reviewing nodemanager.properties".
+See Reviewing nodemanager.properties.

 Java-based Node Manager provides a more fine-grained security model, and the administrator credentials for accessing Node Manager are separate from those of the domain administrator.
-See Section 4.7, "Configuring Java-based Node Manager Security".
+See Configuring Java-based Node Manager Security.

-2.3.2 Script-based Node Manager
+Script-Based Node Manager

-For UNIX and Linux systems, WebLogic Server provides a script-based implementation of Node Manager.
+For UNIX and Linux systems, Oracle WebLogic Server provides a script-based implementation of Node Manager.
 This script is based on UNIX shell scripts.

-For information on configuring the script implementation of Node Manager, see Section 5, "Configuring Script-Based Node Manager."
+For information on configuring the script implementation of Node Manager, see Configuring Script-Based Node Manager.